Residential New Construction

 There are over 1.5 million homes in the United States that have been built to high energy efficiency standards.
 The homes built to one of the qualifying tiers below have the following benefits:

 - It has been designed and built to standards well above most other homes

 - Better quality, wall to wall comfort and durability

 - Better value for today and a better investment for tomorrow

-- Better process for inspections, testing and verification to ensure that it meets strict requirements set by EPA
+- Advanced process for inspections, testing and verification to ensure that it meets strict energy efficiency requirements

 - High-performance heating and cooling, energy-efficient windows, and tighter construction